Call4Cloud | MMP-C | Autopilot | Device Preparation

-In this blog, I will be showing you why it’s very important to monitor OneDrive and how you could set up Onedrive Monitoring on your endpoints.
+In this blog, I will explain why it’s important to monitor OneDrive and show you how to set up OneDrive monitoring on your endpoints.

-When you enabled KFM and mounted some Team sites as I showed in one of my blogs, you have to make sure OneDrive is always working and your files are up-to-date.
+When you enable KFM (OneDrive Known Folder Move) and mount some Team sites, as I showed in one of my blogs, you must ensure OneDrive is always working and your files are up-to-date.

 1.PowerShell Script

-Monitoring your user’s OneDrive can be a true pain because there are no event logs or register values you can monitor to make sure OneDrive is working.
-Luckily there is some kind of log file in the user’s local AppData folder.
+Monitoring your user’s OneDrive can be a pain because there are no real event logs or register values you can monitor to ensure OneDrive is working.
+Luckily, you can use some OneDrive logs in the user’s local AppData folder.

-This syncdiagnostic.log will show you some important things.
+This syncdiagnostics.log will show you some important things.

 • Time stamp of the log itself